NotJustAnna/snowflake-local/README.md

 # Snowflake: Local Generators
 Snowflake Implementation for Local generation of IDs

+Get it on JCenter: `net.notjustanna.snowflake:snowflake-local:1.0`

-Use `jibril.snowflake.local.LocalGenerator` or `jibril.snowflake.local.LocalGeneratorBuilder` to create the local generators.
+Use `net.notjustanna.snowflake.local.LocalGenerator` or `net.notjustanna.snowflake.local.LocalGeneratorBuilder` to create the local generators.